How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 SOAPUI Project 8

-To this, we received unknown error messages because our input was wrong.
-The same error messages will be shown in the error log tab.
+We received an unknown error message because our input was incorrect.
+The same error message will be shown in the error log tab.

-In SoapUI, the test suite will be a root node that has to be created explicitly and test cases can be added to it and to test cases we can add test steps.
+In SoapUI, the test suite will be a root node that has to be created explicitly and test cases can be added to it.
+We can add test steps to the test cases.
 It is a tree structure of sorts.
 If the test suites are well built, a bunch of web services can be executed in one go.
-These test suites can be used for smoke, performance, regression testing etc. Once executed SoapUI Pro generates a report for analyzing results.
+These test suites can be used for smoke, performance, regression testing, etc. Once executed, SoapUI Pro generates a report for analyzing results.

 #1.
-Click New SoapUI Project option (or press CTRL + N) from the File menu.
-Check the options as above and click OK.
+Click on the New SoapUI Project option (or press CTRL + N) from the File menu.
+Check the options listed above and click OK.

 SOAPUI Project 9

 #2.
-Another pop-up to set the test case details would be displayed, set the properties as below, and click OK
+Another pop-up to set the test case details will be displayed, set the properties as shown below, and click OK

 #4.
-Based on the services count under the project, it will add that many test suites.
+Based on the service count under the project, it will add that many test suites.
 Multiple test suites can be created.

 #5.
-Finally, the project tree will look like below after creating the test suites.
+Finally, the project tree will look like the one below after creating the test suites.

 SOAPUI Project 10

 #6.
-Now we have two test suites.
-Each test suite will contain test steps, load test step and security test step as below:
+We now have two test suites.
+Each test suite will contain test steps, load test steps and security test steps as shown below:

 SOAPUI Project 11

-As discussed earlier, test steps go under the test case.
+As discussed earlier, the test steps go under test cases.
 Within the test steps, the actual web service steps get added.
 If you double-click on the service name, it opens the request and response sections on the right side of the navigator panel.

 SOAPUI Project 12